texfaq/texfaq.github.io/FAQ-conditional.md

 While LaTeX (or any other TeX-derived package) isn't really like a compiler, people regularly want to do compiler-like things using it.
-Common requirements are conditional 'compilation' and 'block comments', and several LaTeX-specific means to this end are available.
+Common requirements are conditional ''compilation'' and ''block comments'', and several LaTeX-specific means to this end are available.

 The simple `\newcommand{`\gobble`}`[1]`{}`
 and `\iffalse`` ... ``\fi` aren't really satisfactory (as